-- A. Types of Appointment Permanent full time, permanent part time, temporary and emergency.
-The names of the types of appointments are nomenclature only and do not constitute an employment contract or terms thereof. - 1.
-Permanent Full Time Employees
+A. Types of Appointment - Full-time, benefited part-time, part-time, temporary, emergency, seasonal, grant, and internship.
+The names of the types of appointments are nomenclature only and do not constitute an employment contract or terms thereof.

+1. Full-Time Employees

-Employees will be considered permanent full time if they are authorized to work forty (40) hours per week.
+Employees will be considered full-time if they are authorized to work forty (40) hours per week.
 (The Fire Department and Emergency Medical Service may be established at a higher rate.)
-Permanent full time employees are entitled to all benefits and privileges in accordance with Sedgwick County Policy.
-A minimum of twelve (12) months must be served and approved by the hiring authority before permanent status can be achieved.
+Full-time employees are entitled to all benefits and privileges in accordance with Sedgwick County Policy.

+A minimum of twelve (12) months must be served and approved by the hiring authority before non-probationary status can be achieved.
 Classified Exempt employees do not serve a probation period.
 See the section in this Policy on Classified Exempt employees.
 Fire Union employees shall consult their Union contract.

-2. Permanent Part Time Employees
+2. Benefited Part-Time Employees

-Employees will be considered permanent part time employees if they are authorized to work at least twenty (20) hours per week, but less than forty (40) hours per week.
-(The Fire Department and Emergency Medical Service may be established at a higher rate.)
-These employees are entitled to the same benefits as permanent full time employees on a pro-rated basis, except for retirement and insurance benefits, which are full benefits.
-A probationary period of twelve (12) months must be served and approved by the hiring authority before permanent status can be achieved.
+Employees will be considered benefited part-time employees if they are authorized to work at least twenty (20) hours per week, but less than forty (40) hours per week.
+These employees are entitled to the same benefits as full time employees on a pro-rated basis, except for retirement, which is a full benefit.
+Benefited part-time employees working 30 or more hours per week are also eligible for full insurance benefits, including medical, dental, and vision.

+A probationary period of twelve (12) months must be served and approved by the hiring authority before non-probationary status can be achieved for nonexempt employees.

-3. Part Time Employees
+3. Part-Time Employees

-Employees will be considered part time if they work less than twenty (20) hours per week.
-(The Fire Department and Emergency Medical Service may be established at a higher rate.)
-Employees on part time appointment shall not be assigned a classification or a range.
+Employees will be considered part-time if they work less than twenty (20) hours per week.
+Employees on part-time appointment shall not be assigned a classification or a range.
 They shall also accrue no benefits or service time.

 - a.
 Classification titles shall be assigned by the hiring authority for Affirmative Action reporting purposes. - b.
-Salaries for part time employees cannot exceed the comparable position within the compensation plan unless it has been approved by the County Manager.
+Salaries for part-time employees cannot exceed the comparable position within the compensation plan unless it has been approved by the County Manager or Elected Official, where applicable.